Skip to content

 Perhaps most sinister was the way Concepción turned survivors against each other.
 Two sisters among his survivors were asked to send him sexually explicit photos.
 When one resisted, Concepción showed her images of the other as leverage, creating a toxic cycle of shame and betrayal.
 Forcing this kind of dynamic among siblings reveals the depths of his ability to manipulate and the profound damage he caused.

-A Long-Awaited Day in Court
+A Long-Awaited Day In Court

 Concepción’s sentencing brought a sense of closure, but it did not ease the pain carried by those he harmed so deeply.
 The courtroom in Manhattan was filled with survivors and their families, all reliving their most painful memories as they delivered statements to the judge.
 The scars left by Concepción’s actions were palpable.